breunigs/hipsterpizza/README.md

   - You can also only allow orders on a certain week day, if you want.
     This is not enforced however, so someone who knows the URL can still place orders.
-3. Adjust you contact info which will be sent to the delivery service in `hipsterDeliveryData.json`
+3. Set your contact info which will be sent to the delivery service in `hipster-delivery-data.json`.
+There’s a template available in `hipster-delivery-data.json-template` that you can copy.
 4. You can integrate HipsterPizza any way you like into your server landscape.
 We’re using a reverse lookup because it’s easy to set up and HipsterPizza won’t be high traffic anyway.